 According to scientists from the UNC School of Medicine, this test might not really help those with type 2 diabetes who don’t use insulin.

-The WHO, i.e., World Health Organization notes that diabetes will be the seven main cause death by the year 2030.
+The WHO, i.e., the World Health Organization notes that diabetes will be the seven main cause of death by the year 2030.